helendessa/cybersecurity/google_manage-security-risks/module_02/01_frameworks-and-controls.md

     - Typically, involves converting data from plaintext to ciphertext.
     - Used to ensure confidentiality of sensitive data.
 - Authentication: verifying who someone or something is.
     - Vishing: exploitation of electronic voice communication to obtain sensitive information or to impersonate a known source.
 Could be used to impersonate a person's voice to steal their identity and then commit a crime.
+Can exploit biometrics.
 - Authorization: granting access to specific resources within a system.
     - Used to verify if a person has permission to access a resource.